-Catamarans have become the sail boat of choice because they are nearly perfect for exploring coral reefs.
-Their low draft and easy access to the water make them well suited for hopping around the Maldives and going ashore to relax on the beach.
+Catamarans have become the sailboat of choice because they are nearly perfect for exploring coral reefs.
+Their low draft and easy access to the water making them well suited for hopping around the Maldives and going ashore to relax on the beach.

-The Maldives is blessed with tropical weather condition throughout the year.
+The Maldives are blessed with tropical weather conditions throughout the year.
 The temperature consistently ranges from 22º C to 33º C year round.
 As it is very near the equator, these islands enjoy moderate weather.
 An ideal time to visit the Maldives is from November to April, making it a great escape from the cold Northern Hemisphere winters.

-The Malidives, like nearly all Indian Ocean destinations are subject to Monsoons.
+The Maldives, like nearly all Indian Ocean destinations, are subject to the monsoon season.
 Two monsoons determine the wind directions and rainfall in the Maldives.
 The southwest monsoon, normally in June and July, brings adequate rainfall and the northeast monsoon from the months of November to April makes Maldives dry with little wind.
-Sea breezes tend to keep the environment moderate even if it is a hot summer day.
+Sea breezes tend to keep the environment temperate even if it is a hot summer day.

-Maldivian cuisine offers a wide range of tastes ranging from mild to very hot and almost always the dishes are prepared using local ingredients.
-Being an archipelago, it is not surprising that a wide variety of fish and other sea food should form an integral part of the Maldivian cuisine.
-Some of the chief fishes cooked are baracuda, trevallies and tuna which are served with different types of curries.
+Maldivian cuisine offers a wide range of tastes ranging from mild to very hot and almost always the dishes are prepared using fresh and local ingredients.
+Being an archipelago, it is not surprising that a wide variety of fish and other seafood should form an integral part of Maldivian cuisine.
+Some of the chief fishes cooked are barracudas, trevallies and tuna which are served with different types of curries.
 Local wines and other western beverages are included in the cuisine of Maldives.